Secondary prevention interventions aim to lower the severity and duration of an eating disorder in a person who already has the illness.

 Secondary prevention is achieved through early intervention, including early detection and early treatment.
 These interventions can occur at any stage of life, from childhood to older age.
 The distinguishing feature of secondary prevention is that intervention occurs once the eating disorder has commenced.

-At this stage of an eating disorder, secondary interventions emphasise that eating disorders are highly treatable, very common and a normal progression from disordered eating behaviour.
+At this stage of an eating disorder, secondary interventions emphasise that eating disorders are hcommon and a normal progression from disordered eating behaviour, and they are treatable.

 These attempts to normalise the person’s behaviours are intended to encourage a person in the early stage of an eating disorder to seek help.